 - Adaptational Villainy:

-- Rarity's landlord in "Saddle Row Review" is also a drug dealer, who extorts the Mane Six into helping him move a bunch of pill, under threat of selling his own daughter into prostitution.
+- Rarity's landlord in "Saddle Row Review" is also a drug dealer, who extorts the Mane Six into helping him move a bunch of pills, under threat of selling his own daughter into prostitution.

 - The Wonderbolts as a whole are transformed from group of flawed, but well meaning stunt ponies/soldiers, into just a bunch of jerkasses.

 - Adaptation Name Change: Thorax's name has been changed to Steve, because unfortunately the name Thorax is too cool for him.
+His brother Pharynx has his name changed to Frank because it's too bothersome to pronounce and it's not even bug-related.

 - The Alcoholic: Pretty much every character, including DWK, who even claims that he actually records his videos drunk.
 DWK has also recorded a few rants that have been left mostly unedited, where he can be heard lighting up a bong and drinking beer.